 She also says one of the highlights for her at Macquarie has been the sheer range of people she works with.

 Hannah says that Macquarie’s ability to give investors a well-researched green evaluation of sustainable assets differentiates it in the marketplace.
-Her team also lends its specialist expertise across Macquarie businesses, including Macquarie Asset Management.
-In April 2022, the Green Investment Group will move to operate as a part of the Asset Management business.
+Her team also lends its specialist expertise across Macquarie businesses.

 Hannah says it is exciting working at the forefront of the action Macquarie is taking to mitigate and manage the impacts of climate change.

 “The opportunities for, and within, the Group have been fantastic to date,” Hannah says.
-“Green Investment Group’s move to Macquarie Asset Management will amplify that impact and I want to be part of making that a reality.”
+“As part of Macquarie Asset Management, we can really amplify that impact and I want to be part of making that a reality.”